Mac camera light is always on? Here’s how to fix it

 Usually, once you've finished using an app or feature that has access to your camera, the green light indicator and the camera should turn off.

 If you've discovered that your Mac camera light is on continuously or stays on after you've closed an app, it's time to jump into action.
+But first, here are some reasons why your Mac camera light is on:

-How to check your Mac for malware
+1. Check your Mac for malware

 It's the m-word no Mac user wants to hear.
 Contrary to a popular belief that MacBooks are immune to threats, malware is still a considerable risk to Mac users.